Shivanshuk28/GIT-C-PROJECT_UCA/README.md

   ```sh
   Enter command:git add "name_of_file"
   ```
   This command adds the specified file to the index.
-You can add multiple files or directories as needed.

 3 **Git status to show track of files:**
   ```sh